Operational Guidelines: One-Parent Family Payment

 Special provisions have been put in place for customers who:

-One-Parent Family Payment is made up of a personal rate and an increase for each relevant child.
+One-Parent Family Payment is made up of a personal rate and child support payment for each qualified child.
 The rate of payment depends on a person's means or income, that is rate of payment reduces as means or income increase.
 See SW 19 for current rates of payment.

 See also Procedures following award re duration of payment.